July 22, 2020

 “We are very excited for Lunga to settle into his role in the Ryan Opera Center now that he’s here,” said Emma.
 “It’s not a job that he could do anywhere else.
 That’s the case we made with the consulate, that’s the case he made in his interview, and that’s what got him here.
 His participation in this concert is so much more than the struggle of him getting here—we’re desperate for live art again and he’s exactly the person who needs to be heard right now.”

-Lunga will sing a traditional South African piece called “Buya” in the Lawrence Brownlee and Friends: The Next Chapter concert, which is extraordinarily fitting, considering it is the first song Craig Terry heard Lunga sing back in Zimbabwe in 2017.
+Lunga sang a traditional South African piece called “Buya” in the Lawrence Brownlee and Friends: The Next Chapter concert, which is extraordinarily fitting, considering it is the first song Craig Terry heard Lunga sing back in Zimbabwe in 2017.
 “I’m very excited to bring my own language to an American audience,” said Lunga.
 “When I spoke to the composer about performing it, he was so excited to hear his composition would be traveling abroad.
 I hope to represent Cape Town well.”

 The piece is even more fitting once you hear the meaning behind the texts.
 Lunga explained: “Buya means ‘come back.’
 Mbeki wrote the song during a time he was sad about being apart from his wife, thinking about the good times, good memories they’ve shared and how they were on opposite sides of South Africa.
 There's a part where he gets emotional and poetic, asking the mountains, oceans, clouds to move apart so he can reach out to his wife again.
 And he tells her that he loves her so much, she means the world to him.”